apalikulindaCore/apalikulindacore-midjourney-lab/documentation/prompt_principles.md

 - Effects of repeating or modifying certain keywords, including "apalikulindacore"
 - How prompts shape the balance between creative exploration and systematic observation
 - Reflections on creative decisions and aesthetic outcomes
+- Iterations are guided by personal aesthetic preferences rather than commercial requirements, with each prompt adjustment informing the next creative exploration.